-Be sure to include key details from the article to support your answer.
-Write your answer on the lines on your answer document.
+Be sure to include key ideas from the article to support your answer.
+Write your answer on the lines provided.

-Points Description The exemplar shows a full-credit response.
-It achieves the following: 2 Gives sufficient evidence of the ability to summarize a text and analyze its details 2 Includes specific examples/details that make clear reference to the text Adequately summarizes the text with clearly relevant information based on the text The exemplar shows a 1-point response.
-It achieves the following: 1 Gives limited evidence of the ability to summarize a text and analyze its details 1 Includes vague/limited examples/details that make reference to the text Summarizes the text with vague/limited information based on the text The exemplar shows a response that would earn no credit.
-It achieves the following: 0 Gives no evidence of the ability to summarize a text and analyze its details
+Points Description 2 The exemplar shows a full-credit response.
+It achieves the following: Gives sufficient evidence of the ability to summarize a text and analyze its details Includes specific examples/details that make clear reference to the text Adequately explains key details and provides an explanation of their development with clearly relevant information based on the text 1 The exemplar shows a 1-point response.
+It achieves the following: Gives limited evidence of the ability to summarize a text and analyze its details Includes vague/limited examples/details that make reference to the text Explains the key details or gives an explanation of their development with vague/limited information based on the text 0 The exemplar shows a response that would earn no credit.
+It achieves the following: • Gives no evidence of the ability to summarize a text and analyze its details